-30 As the same general construction activities would occur under ASP Alternative B and the proposed

-- 31 project, ASP Alternative B would have the same level of intensity of daily construction activities as the - 32 proposed project.
-Thus, daily emissions impacts under ASP Alternative B would be the same as the - 33 proposed project.
-Daily pollutant emissions would still be significant, given that the significance - threshold is a daily emissions threshold, and the intensity of construction would stay the same under this - alternative.
-ASP Alternative B would have significant impacts on air quality from NOX, PM10, and PM2.5 - emissions.
-Similar to the proposed Alberhill Project, $NO_X$ and $PM{2.5}$ emissions would be less than significant with the implementation of mitigation similar to that developed for the proposed Alberhill - 37 significant with the implementation of mitigation similar to that developed for the proposed Alberniii Project.
-Additionally, impacts from PM10 emissions would remain significant and unavoidable under ASP - Alternative B, similar to the proposed Alberhill Project.
-Under ASP Alternative B, ground disturbance - 40 would be about 5.5 percent less than for the proposed Alberhill Project.
-Therefore, ASP Alternative B - 40 would be about 5.5 percent less than for the proposed Arbernin Project.
-Therefore, ASP Arten 41 would result in a decrease in total emissions over the lifetime of project construction. - 42
+As the same general construction activities would occur under ASP Alternative B and the proposed project, ASP Alternative B would have the same level of intensity of daily construction activities as the proposed project.
+Thus, daily emissions impacts under ASP Alternative B would be the same as the proposed project.
+Daily pollutant emissions would still be significant, given that the significance threshold is a daily emissions threshold, and the intensity of construction would stay the same under this alternative.
+ASP Alternative B would have significant impacts on air quality from NO_X, PM10, and PM{2.5} emissions.
+Similar to the proposed Alberhill Project, NO_x and PM{2.5} emissions would be less than significant with the implementation of mitigation similar to that developed for the proposed Alberhill Project.
+Additionally, impacts from PM10 emissions would remain significant and unavoidable under ASP Alternative B, similar to the proposed Alberhill Project.
+Under ASP Alternative B, ground disturbance would be about 5.5 percent less than for the proposed Alberhill Project.
+Therefore, ASP Alternative B would result in a decrease in total emissions over the lifetime of project construction.

-44 ASP Alternative B would occur within the same disturbance area as the proposed Alberhill Project, with

-- 45 the sole difference being the smaller substation footprint.
-The substation footprint under ASP Alternative - B would be about 22.2 acres instead of a 42.9-acre site, resulting in a disturbance area 20.7 acres smaller - 47 than that of the proposed project.
-This 20.7 acres is located in an area covered by the Riverside County - 48 Habitat Conservation Agency Stephens Kangaroo Rat Habitat Conservation Plan and contains MSHCP-
+- 44 ASP Alternative B would occur within the same disturbance area as the proposed Alberhill Project, with - 45 the sole difference being the smaller substation footprint.
+The substation footprint under ASP Alternative - 46 B would be about 22.2 acres instead of a 42.9-acre site, resulting in a disturbance area 20.7 acres smaller - 47 than that of the proposed project.
+This 20.7 acres is located in an area covered by the Riverside County - 48 Habitat Conservation Agency Stephens Kangaroo Rat Habitat Conservation Plan and contains MSHCPdesignated sensitive soils, and lands designated as critical habitat for California coastal gnatcatcher.
+The substation site also serves as habitat for other sensitive wildlife species, including Quino checkerspot butterfly, orange-throated whiptail, least Bell's vireo, Southern California rufous-crowned sparrow, golden eagle, white-tailed kite, and Dulzura kangaroo rat.
+It is also likely that this alternative would require fewer coast live oak trees to be removed from the substation site.
+Depending on the configuration of the substation, impacts to Riversidean sage scrub (on the eastern portion of the substation site) and southern willow scrub (on the northern portion of the substation site) at the substation site could potentially be avoided under ASP Alternative B.